asmarais/alx-system_engineering-devops/0x00-shell_basics/README.md

-the fiest task gives us the absolute path name of the current working directory.
+the first task gives us the absolute path name of the current working directory.